 Freely you have received, freely give.
 Matt 10:8

-Responding to Safeguarding Allegations
+Responding to Safeguarding Allegations Policy

 The Ascension Church recognises that in all matters that involve allegations that someone has, or may have, caused harm to another person, whether child or adult, the welfare of the alleged victim is paramount and is our primary concern.
 No other consideration, however legitimate or important, can outweigh this primary responsibility.